How do password managers work?

 Web-based or online password manager services

 The most popular type is the web-based password manager.
 It stores your passwords on a cloud, which is usually the provider’s server.
-Such a setup means that you can access your passwords from anywhere, anytime, without the need to install the online password manager software.
-If accessing your vault via a web application is not possible, you would only need a browser extension or a mobile app.
+This type of setup means that you can access your passwords from anywhere, anytime, without the need to install the online password manager software.

-How can you know if your passwords are not accessible to the provider?
-Well, all reputable online password managers use zero-knowledge technology.
+Since all reputable online password managers use zero-knowledge technology, they can't access your password themselves.
 It means that they encrypt your data on your device before sending it to the server.
-However, all security measures mean nothing if there’s keylogger malware on your device and you’re not using 2-factor authentication.

 Finally, you should expect to pay for a web-based password manager.
 There are great free versions to choose from, but some features like device limit or dark web scanning will most likely be a premium feature.
 That said, most paid online password managers aren’t expensive, especially if you commit long-term.

 Try out NordPass commitment-free using the free plan.
-Premium plan starts at $1.43/month.
+Premium plan starts at $1.38/month.

 Get NordPassNeedless to say, if you choose an online (or web-based) password manager, your passwords are stored online.
 Your vault is on the provider’s server, available 24/7 to you from anywhere, as long as you have the master password.
 Most of the time, you don’t even need to install the password manager client and a browser extension is enough.
 Sometimes, you can access the vault via a web application available on the provider’s website.